ampproject/amp.dev/pages/content/amp-dev/documentation/courses/advanced-course-small/loading-and-displaying-server-content.md

 https://pathto.ourserver.com/api/v1/products?category=bikes&sort=price-asc
 ```

-Now we know how to get the list of filtered and/or sorted products from the server, but it’s still not clear what to put into the `src` property of the `<amp-list>` component.
+Now we know how to get the list of filtered and/or sorted products from the server, but it's still not clear what to put into the `src` property of the `<amp-list>` component.
 As users change the filtering and sorting settings, they expect the page to update automatically.
 We need to update the `src` property in response to user actions.
 This sounds like a perfect job for state variables and property bindings!

 The following example shows how to combine `<amp-list>` with property bindings and state variables to complete the above examples: